Vincentqyw/image-matching-webui/README.md

 ``` bash
 python3 ./main.py
 ```
+then open http://localhost:7860/ in your browser.

+## Contributions welcome!

+External contributions are very much welcome.
+Please follow the [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/) using a linter like flake8.
+This is a non-exhaustive list of features that might be valuable additions:

+- [ ] add more image matching algorithms with submodules
+- [ ] add config file to set default parameters

 ## Acknowledgement

 This code is built based on [Hierarchical-Localization](https://github.com/cvg/Hierarchical-Localization).
 We express our gratitude to the authors for their valuable source code.